trojanc/node-influx-uptimerobot/README.md

 name: measurements
 ------------------
 logs
-responseTime
+response_times

 ```

 ### Logs
-The `logs` table contains any messages that are logged by uptimerobot for a monitor.
+The `logs` table contains any messages that are logged by Uptime Robot for a monitor.
 - **friendlyname** Friendly name for the monitor.
 - **id** ID of the monitor.
 - **reason** The reason of the downtime (if exists).
+- **reason_detail** Additional information about the reason (if exists).
 - **type** Type of log (1 - down, 2 - up, 99 - paused, 98 - started)

 ### Response Time
-The `responseTime` table will contain entries of the response times for each monitor.
+The `response_time` table will contain entries of the response times for each monitor.
 - **friendlyname** Friendly name for the monitor.
 - **id** ID of the monitor.
 - **value** The response time of the monitor.